arkency/posts/posts/2017-07-19-monitoring-sidekiq-queues-with-middlewares.md

 ---
-title: "Monitoring Sidekiq queues with middlewares"
 created_at: 2017-07-19 13:28:16 +0200
 publish: true
 author: Robert Pankowecki
 tags: [ 'chillout', 'sidekiq', 'middleware' ]
 newsletter: arkency_form
 ---

+# Monitoring Sidekiq queues with middlewares

 Sidekiq, similarly to Rack, has a concept of middlewares.
 A list of wrappers around its processing logic that you can use to include custom behavior.